Smart Training Secrets: Personalize Your Runs, Boost Speed, and Stay Injury‑Free

 Warm-up1 kmEasy (your personal easy zone)Gradually increase cadence, stay relaxed

-Main set3 × 400 mInterval zone (≈10 s faster than race pace)400 m hard, 15 min easy jog between repeats – use real‑time feedback to stay in zone
+Main set3 × 400 mInterval zone (about 10 s faster than race pace)400 m hard, 15 min easy jog between repeats.
+Use real-time feedback to stay in zone

 Cool-down1 kmEasyLight jog, focus on breathing

-Happy running, and may every stride bring you a step closer to the runner you want to be.
+Run well, and may each stride carry you closer to the runner you aim to become.

 References